What Research Says About CBD Oil

 Due to its inhibitory effect, CBD oil may help manage triggers for cravings and anxiety in people who use heroin.
 “From a research perspective, there’s interesting data that needs to be confirmed,” says Dr. Ring.

-Some research has found that men and women using CBD oil experienced reduced cravings in drug-abstinent individuals.
+Some research has found that men and women* who previously stopped taking addictive drugs and were also using CBD oil experienced reduced cravings.
 In a short-term study, 42 patients taking CBD oil reported reduced cravings for up to one week after their dose of CBD.

-Dr. Ring says the findings are significant, suggesting that CBD oil could be a powerful tool in helping individuals seeking help for addiction.
+Dr. Ring says the findings are significant, suggesting that CBD oil could be a powerful tool in helping individuals seeking help for a substance use disorder.

 Dr. Adams adds, “CBD is probably not that harmful, but we shouldn’t expect it to be a medicine.
 It’s being promoted for all kinds of purposes for which it’s never been studied.”

-It’s important to talk to your medical provider before beginning to use CBD oil, because it can interact with other medications you may be taking.
+It’s important to talk to your clinician before using CBD oil because it can interact with other medications you may be taking.
 Dr. Ring also advises looking at labels carefully and buying quality products.
 The lack of regulation means anything online can be easily compromised, and quality can vary widely.
-She suggests that you “read the reviews to ensure it has been tested, the ingredients are verified and there aren’t any contaminants.”
+“Read the reviews to ensure a product has been tested, the ingredients are verified and there aren’t any contaminants,” she says.